mythaxis/WorkSpace/content/posts/2009-05-31-nazca-tweets.md

 ---
 It could have gone either way.
 A haven-distributed, largely tax-free windfall of over two hundred and fifty million Euros can have a delirious effect on anyone.
 To a centless decon worker from the crushing fields of Chittagong it was initially mostly beyond comprehension.
 A slightly more culture saturated target of benefaction would have gone through the standard stages of lottery burn rate.
 By the 30s LBR was an established, observable, behaviour meme – infinitesimally marginal lottery variants had been evolved and honed to maximise their pacification effect.
 Simultaneously micro-taxing and distracting, the reality show, the phone-in, the lotto, the raffled home, had all cohered into a mass participatory amalgam of hysterical, shrieking bullshit that underpinned a billion euro cable market, and a thousand cock sucking remora peripheral outfits eager to cash into one of the few growth markets left.
 Latterly legitimatised via a number of degree and post-graduate level courses in the subject, Lottery Studies had carefully identified the typical responses stages from the (typically) low income recipient of a lottery win.

-Elation: Characterised by intoxicant consumption and list making.
+**Elation**: Characterised by intoxicant consumption and list making.\

-Anxiety denial: OCD levels of concern about security of winner designator (ticket/estub/SMS etc).
+**Anxiety denial**: OCD levels of concern about security of winner designator (ticket/estub/SMS etc).\

-Discretion flip-flop: Elation stage wild promises regretted in a fug of hangover.
+**Discretion flip-flop**: Elation stage wild promises regretted in a fug of hangover.\

-Belief curve: Dawning realisation that the recipient can now purchase any amount of shiny crap they want.
+**Belief curve**: Dawning realisation that the recipient can now purchase any amount of shiny crap they want.\

-Consumer phase: Profligate period of conspicuous consumption, characterised by scant regard for tastes, appropriateness or dimensional suitability for the pre-win living space.
+**Consumer phase**: Profligate period of conspicuous consumption, characterised by scant regard for tastes, appropriateness or dimensional suitability for the pre-win living space.

 Janahara was not particularly intrinsically more discreet, or tasteful, or psychologically balanced than the average winner; it was just that nine years of a slum dwelling childhood, followed by nearly twenty five years of adulthood under the thumb of Iqbal Karim at the Madhom yard had equipped him with only a very specialised set of societal tools.
 Janahara could have discussed at some length the importance of territorial boundary maintenance in male-only habitation environments, or drone level workplace ingratiation techniques – he could not however name this year’s Big Brother contestants (possibly though he might have approved of the current show format – contestants were now vying for critical medical procedures for both themselves and their families).
 The result of his privation and relative isolation meant that Janahara was a kind of a cripple, mostly lacking in the ability to consume correctly.
 As a result his quarter billion Euros paradoxically lacked some of the impact that it might have for another more media reflexive winner.